olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 Here's a list of gear I recently recommended as an alternative to my own unwieldy custom setup.
-The minimum budget is more than double the common "remote stipend" reluctantly relinquished by most companies, while they happily purchase snacks, ergonomic chairs, networking equipment, as well as the typical utility and office leasing costs required for in-office workers.
+The minimum budget is more than double the common "$300 remote stipend" reluctantly relinquished by most companies, while they happily purchase snacks, ergonomic chairs, networking equipment, as well as the typical utility and office leasing costs required for in-office workers.
+This should give you pause.

 This kit is one of the simplest to use and most reliable you'll likely deal with.
 Yes, you can get find cheaper microphones and cameras if you